Ahmed-Hindy/renderkit/docs/usage.md

 - FPS auto-detection logs a warning when metadata probing is unavailable or image metadata cannot be read, then falls back to the configured/default FPS behavior.
 - OCIO conversions use RenderKit's bundled OCIO config.
-The `OCIO` environment variable is not read or modified by RenderKit.
 - OCIO conversion failures include diagnostics in the RenderKit log, including role and color-space resolution details, available color-space samples, and bundled LUT/config checks where possible.